kstatelibraries/caiasoft-sdk-python/README.md

 # About
-caiasoft - SDK for Connecting to CaiaSoft API
+caiasoft - SDK for Connecting to the CaiaSoft API

 Caiasoft SDK is the Python library for writing code that interfaces with CaiaSoft Storage Management System.